Product

 Read it in code, not in marketing.

-OpenBurnBar is MIT-licensed.
-The README, the architecture doc, the threat model, the provider matrix, the changelog — all in the open.
+OpenBurnBar is AGPL-licensed.
+The README, the architecture doc, the threat model, the provider matrix, the changelog, and the corresponding source offer are all in the open.